 Advanced preferences: Network

-This preferences tab provides advanced Pale Moon settings for network connections and caching.
+This preferences tab provides advanced Pale Moon settings for network connections.

 Connection